lowRISC/opentitan/hw/ip/dma/doc/registers.md

 Data is read from this location in a copy operation.
 The address may be an IO virtual address.
 Must be aligned to the transfer width.
+When using the memset operation, this register is used as a memset value.
 - Offset: `0x10`
 - Reset default: `0x0`
 - Reset mask: `0xffffffff`